Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 - The strength, rhythm and quality of the pulse in your wrist

-This initial evaluation and treatment may take up to 60 minutes.
-Subsequent appointments usually take about a half-hour.
+An acupuncture session may take up to 60 minutes, although some appointments may be much shorter.
 A common treatment plan for a single complaint would typically involve one or two treatments a week.
 The number of treatments will depend on the condition being treated and its severity.
-In general, it's common to receive six to eight treatments.
+In general, it's common to receive 6 to 8 treatments.

 Acupuncture points are situated in all areas of the body.
 Sometimes the appropriate points are far removed from the area of your pain.
 Your acupuncture practitioner will tell you the general site of the planned treatment and whether you need to remove any clothing.
 A gown, towel or sheet will be provided.
 You lie on a padded table for the treatment, which involves:

 - Needle insertion.
 Acupuncture needles are inserted to various depths at strategic points on your body.
 The needles are very thin, so insertion usually causes little discomfort.
 People often don't feel them inserted at all.
-Between five and 20 needles are used in a typical treatment.
+A typical treatment uses 5 to 20 needles.
 You may feel a mild aching sensation when a needle reaches the correct depth.